friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-backup restore` : Restores the firewall state and the config from backup.
 Used by the *run script to implement persistence.
 Can be manually used for recovery from fault conditions.

 **geoip-shell-geoinit.sh**: This script is sourced from most other scripts.
-It checks for compatible shell and other essential dependencies, then sources the -lib-common script, then sources the /etc/geoip-shell/geoip-shell-consts file which stores some system-specific constants.
+It sets some essential variables, checks for compatible shell, then sources the -lib-common script, then sources the /etc/geoip-shell/geoip-shell-consts file which stores some system-specific constants.

 ## **Optional script in detail**